 With every week there are new students arriving.
 Therefore, class lists may change from one week to the next.
 New classes shall be created to ensure the student's learning continues uninterrupted.

-Will my student receive any certification or report?
+Will my student receive any certification?

 Can a Group Leader observe an English lesson?